CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 Using `buckets` you can pick some or all categories from a property.
 You can list them in a particular order, and use `ramp` to do a one-to-one match between those categories and an associated list of colors.

 The map below is a categorical map of election results in the UK.
-Using a field ($winner),regions where the Conseravative Party won are colored `royalblue` and regions where the Labour Party won are colored `crimson`.
+Using a field (`$winner`), regions where the Conseravative Party won are colored `royalblue` and regions where the Labour Party won are colored `crimson`.
 These two parties are matched to their unique color using `buckets`:

 ```CARTO_VL_Viz
 // Color regions where the conservatives won blue and progressives red